calvinvette/ninfer-jetson-orin/NINFER_JETSON_ORIN_PORT_STATUS.md

 # NInfer Jetson Orin Port Status

-Status assessed: 2026-09-22.
+Status assessed: 2026-09-23.

 Phases 0 through 2 are complete, and Phase 3 is qualified for the tested SM87 operator and real-model scope.
-Phase 4 has fixed-clock controls for BF16/INT8 and both complete BF16/INT8 MTP matrices.
-A fixed-clock `pp2048+tg128` BF16 control confirms the draft-3 choice at a longer decode length.
-The governing sequence and detailed inventory remain in
+The fixed-clock SM87 experiment campaign is
-[the port plan](NINFER_JETSON_ORIN_PORT_PLAN.md).
+complete: performance matrices, traced schedule trials, capacity gates, and terminal safety classifications are recorded in the experiment ledger.
+The governing sequence and detailed inventory remain in [the port plan](NINFER_JETSON_ORIN_PORT_PLAN.md).

 The public README now documents only the Jetson AGX Orin Arm64/Ubuntu product